-When a test is conducted, the expanded uncertainty in the determination of the actual volume passing through the water meter shall not exceed one-fifth of the applicable maximum permissible error for pattern approvals, initial verifications and subsequent verifications.
+When a test is conducted, the expanded uncertainty in the determination of the actual volume passing through the water meter shall not exceed one-fifth of the applicable maximum permissible error for type approvals, and one-third of the applicable maximum permissible error for initial verifications.

-The expanded uncertainty shall be estimated according to the Guide to the expression of uncertainty in measurement [11] with a coverage factor, k = 2.
+The expanded uncertainty shall be estimated according to the Guide to the expression of uncertainty in measurement [10] with a coverage factor, k = 2.